moda-gov-tw/tw-did/README.md

 TWFIDO_ENABLE_VALIDATION="0"
 ```

+and you can use mock National ID `A123456789` to sign in, it will be automatically passed in 5 seconds.

 ## Sample Verifier

 The Sample Verifier serves as a demonstration on how to use tw-did.
 Firstly, add a `.env.local` file to the `<rootFolder>/apps/sample-verifier` directory.
 You can simply copy `.env.local.example` to `.env.local` and insert your Infura project ID.